 Step-in snowboard boots are designed to be used with step-in snowboard bindings.
 These boots incorporate built-in attachment points that allow the boot, when engaged, to lock directly onto designated bindings with mirroring attachment points.

-There are a couple of step-in boot and binding systems on the market, most notably K2’s Clicker and Burton’s Step On.
-By far the best step-in interface on the market is the Burton Step On system, hence our inclusion of the Burton Photon Step On as our favorite step-in compatible boot.
+There are a couple of step-in boot and binding systems on the market, most notably K2โs Clicker and Burtonโs Step On.
+By far, the best step-in interface on the market is the Burton Step On system, hence our inclusion of the Burton Photon Step On as our favorite step-in compatible boot.
+In partnership with Burton, DC and Nitro both launched their own goods with the Step On technology.

 All Burton Step On boots have two attachment points on either side of the toe box and one on the heel.
 Burton Step-On bindings have corresponding attachment points.
 When you step into the Step On bindings, the toes and heels lock, and you have three points of contact for a secure, responsive ride.